For almost 40 years Swan City Youth Service has been providing assistance for disadvantaged young people in the Midland area.

 A vibrant youth service that provides inclusive, innovative and sustainable programs that seek to change a young person’s horizons by improving physical, mental and emotional health and wellbeing.
 A place where doors open, not close.

 Graham calls the Service his second home, making the staff and young people his second family – it’s a place where work doesn’t feel like work.
 He is particularly passionate about helping young Aboriginal people who feel that prison is their ‘rite of passage’ create alternative pathways.

-RaySenior Youth Worker
+Youth Worker - Education Program

 With qualifications in Community Services, Orietta plays a vital role in opening doors for young people to access education and employment.
 Among other roles, she is a support for the on-site TAFE programme and assists young people in developing resumes, job applications and education support.

 With a 20-year history in administration and customer service roles, Kristine handles everything from answering phone calls and filing to marketing and baking muffins.
 She would love the service to have a never-ending, sustainable source of funding that enables Swan City Youth Service to continue to deliver amazing outcomes that open doors for young people.

 MEET OUR PATRON

-MEET OUR BOARD
+MEET OUR MANAGEMENT COMMITTEE

 The Swan City Youth Service board oversees the corporate governance and performance of the Service.
 The day-to-day running of the Service is the responsibility of the CEO who is accountable to the board.